Limits of Hodge structures via holonomic D-modules: Introduction

-We first give a different proof of the local freeness of $R^kf_*\Omega^{\bullet+n}_{X/\Delta}(\log Y)$ which only uses the fact that $[\nabla]$ has eigenvalues in $[0,1)$ (Theorem~\ref{mainlogdr}).
-Then we translate the data of the relative log de Rham complex to the $\sD$-module side (see $\S$\ref{sec:trand}):
+We begin by providing an alternative proof of the fact that $\bR^k f_*\Omega^{\bullet+n}_{X/\Delta}(\log Y)$ is locally free.
+Our approach relies solely on the eigenvalues of $[\nabla]$ being in the interval $[0,1)$ (Theorem~\ref{mainlogdr}).
+Next, we proceed to translate the data of the relative log de Rham complex to the $\sD$-module framework (see Section \ref{sec:trand}):